 The one thing I’m certain of is that doing nothing is not an option.
 I hear some people say they’ll just hide it in their safe or the back of their closet.
 What if there’s a domestic violence incident in your house and the police have to remove all guns from your house.
 That could be a problem.
 I hear others say they’ll hide the gun in their car trunk when going to the range.
 What if you’re in a traffic collision and while you’re being transported to the hospital, the police have to do an inventory of your car’s contents before towing it to the yard.
 Possession of an assault weapon is a felony.
 Why take the chance.

-I’m hoping that California will offer an amnesty program in the near future so that people can register them then, but for now it’s important to disassemble your weapon until you make the gun legal.
+I’m hoping that California will offer an amnesty program in the near future so that people can register them legally.
 This article is a simplified interpretation of the new laws and there are several issues I have not covered for the sake of clarity.
 It’s a complicated topic and I may not agree with it, but it’s the law and I for one need to be on the legal side of it.
 There’s a lot more information available through the NRA and California DOJ web sites.

 Disclaimer: This information has been prepared for general information purposes only.
 I am not an attorney and I cannot guarantee the accuracy, completeness, adequacy, or currency of this information.
 The information contained herein is not legal advice, should not to be acted on as such, is subject to change without notice and may not be current.
 Users of this information do so at their own risk.
 I tried to cover all basis, but this is a complicated topic and your individual facts and circumstances may alter the conclusion(s) drawn.
 For legal advice consult an attorney.
 Good luck.